Lanjelin/sishc/.github/README.md

 # SISHC Tunnel Manager

 SISHC Tunnel Manager is a lightweight, web app and bash script for managing [sish tunnels](https://docs.ssi.sh/).
-The goal of this project is to quickly expose any local http/https/tcp server to a domain on a remote VPS, with built-in certificates and http to https handling.
+The goal of this app is to quickly expose any local http/https/tcp server to a domain on a remote VPS, with built-in certificates and http to https handling.
-The app enables you to add, edit, delete, and monitor SSH tunnels conveniently through a user-friendly interface, or just edit the config-file directly.
+The app enables you to add, edit, delete, and monitor SSH tunnels conveniently through a user-friendly interface, or by editing the config-file directly.
 The project is built using Flask, Bulma, and Codemirror.

 <div align="center">